myg813p/ielts/speaking/unit03.md

 I'm pretty satisfied with the public transportion in my area.
 It is quite reliable and fast, especially the subway system.
 Some people worry that the tickets are getting too expensive.
 However, I think they are rather cheap compared to the transportation services in other countries.

 5. What things can people do in your area?
 I live in an urban area, so there are many good places for attending various cultural events.
 For example, people can attend art exhibitions and concerts in various areas.
-Insa-ding, for instance, is a district in my city that is famous for having many traditional art galleries and shows.
+Insa-dong, for instance, is a district in my city that is famous for having many traditional art galleries and shows.

 6. Tell me about your hometown.
 My hometown is Busan, which is the largest port city in Korea.
 It is located on the south end of the Korean Peninsula.
 Not only does it have many skyscrapers, but it also has a number of great beaches.